Jit-EASE/Stress-Emotion-Detection/README.md

 Requirements
 Python 3.8+

-macOS with Continuity Camera (iPhone LiDAR capable)
+macOS with Continuity Camera (iPhone LiDAR capable) / It can be ported to real-time medical sensors.

 OpenCV (with AVFoundation backend)